 We have already reviewed this particular BLACK+DECKER chainsaw model earlier in our cordless chainsaw roundup review.
 For an in-depth view, check out that guide and full review.

 This time we are focusing on the best lightweight chainsaw on the market today and to be fair, in our cordless reviews, this one missed the podium due to its small size.

 The winner was its bigger brother, the 12-inch LCS1240, simply because it is a little more for general use.

 However, when priorities are small in size, easy to use, and have little to no learning curve, then this LCS1020 could easily be the best small chainsaw that we have reviewed this time.

-Its price is half that of the previous DEWALT model and if you can find a small chainsaw under $100, then just go for it.
+Its price is half that of the previous DEWALT model and if you can find a mini chainsaw under $100, then just go for it.

 The BLACK+DECKER LCS1020 has hundreds and hundreds of reviews online and ratings are over 4 stars on average.
 It does not just review, but pure selling numbers: this small chainsaw is one of the best sellers online.